cortex-workshops/inventory-service/README.md

 Update by Steph at Mon Sep 29 21:31:31 UTC 2025
 Update by Steph at Tue Sep 30 13:43:41 UTC 2025
-Update by Taylor Schmidt at Thu Oct  2 17:33:36 UTC 2025
+Update by Taylor Schmidt at Thu Oct  2 17:33:36 UTC 2025 Update by Taylor Schmidt at Thu Oct  2 21:31:37 UTC 2025